How Can I Tell if My Lafayette Home’s Air Quality is Bad?

-We spend much of our time indoors.
+We are indoors a lot.
 As a matter of fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes can be 2–5 times worse than outdoors, which can create long-term health issues.
+And the air inside houses could be 2–5 times worse than outdoors, which can create long-term health issues.

-Most Common Causes of Poor IAQ
+Most Common Origins of Unsatisfactory IAQ

 Volatile Organic Compounds

-They’re found in paint and stains along with:
+They’re found in paint and stains in addition to:

 • Furniture